ricomariani/CG-SQL-author/docs/user_guide/10_schema_management.md

   * The deletion or unsubscription must have happened at a version <= _version_
 * _table_ is marked unsubscribed for purposes of further analysis

->CAUTION:
->The legacy form `@unsub`(_version_, _table_) is supported but deprecated, and will soon be an error.
-The _version_ is ignored.
->The legacy `@resub` directive is now an error;  Resubscription is accomplished by simply removing the relevant `@unsub`
+>CAUTION: The legacy `@resub` directive is now an error;  Resubscription
->directive(s).
+>is accomplished by simply removing the relevant `@unsub` directive(s).

 #### Previous Schema validations for @unsub

 Unsubscriptions may be removed when they are no longer desired in order to resubscribe as long as this results in a valid chain of foreign keys.

 These validations are sufficient to guarantee a constistent logical history for unsubscriptions.